Membrane trafficking

 Welcome to the Intracellular Dynamics Laboratory at The Ohio State University.

-We are always interested in highly motivated postdoctoral scholars, graduate students, and undergraduate students.
+Interested in our work!
+We are always looking for highly motivated postdoctoral scholars, graduate students, and undergraduate students with interests in cell biology, physics, or imaging to join our group.

 Selected visual highlights from the lab's work in endocytosis, mechanobiology, and imaging innovation.